Return to the saddle is matter of survival for East Tennessee woman

 For as long as Jessica can remember, the best seat in the house has always been on a horse.
 Sugar, a paint mare, has been her partner for years, “We’ve done everything together that you can think of: trail rides, jumping, dressage, barrel racing.
 Even though we were bad at it!”

-Jessica said the obsession started as a little girl, courtesy of her mother.
+Jessica told WVLT News Anchor Amanda Hara that the obsession started as a little girl, courtesy of her mother.

 But every good rider will tell you, you’re bound to fall off.
 And when life threw Jessica from the saddle, she wasn’t sure how she’d get back on.